Tenancy Agreement: A General Guide

 • To not sublet the property without Landlord’s consent.

-When creating a TA, the parties must specify the desired duration of the tenancy.
+When signing a tenancy agreement, the parties must specify the desired duration of the tenancy.
 A rental period typically lasts between one and three years; if it extends beyond three years, it is considered a lease rather than a tenancy.
 The difference between a lease and a tenancy must be discussed separately.
 At a glance, a lease is a rental for a longer duration (must be at least three years), and unlike a tenancy agreement, a lease agreement must be registered at the Land Office under the National Land Code 1965.
 However, parties may still endorse a TA by submitting a written application to the Land Office Registrar.
 The effect of registration and endorsement is to offer statutory protections under the NLC for the lease or tenancy agreement.

-Regarding the tenancy period, a TA must be dated, and the dates at which it begin, and end must be made clear.
+Regarding the tenancy period, a TA must be dated, and the dates at which it begins, and ends must be made clear.
 Parties may also include a clause granting the tenant the right to renew or extend the TA for a specified period following the expiration date of the initial TA.
 If the parties consent to extend the tenancy, a new TA must be drafted so that a new tenancy cycle can commence.
 The new TA may or may not include adding new clauses or removing existing clauses, depending on what the landlord and tenant have agreed upon.

 A TA should define a notice period to end the tenancy, stating how long the written notice should be given.
 In a termination clause, either party can request an early termination of the tenancy.
 Before terminating a tenancy, each tenant must notify their landlord.

-Payment of stamp duty
+(7) Payment of stamp duty

 After signing a TA, the parties must present a copy or copies of the agreement to the nearest office of the Malaysian Inland Revenue Board (IRB) to be stamped.
 An unstamped agreement is still a valid agreement.
 However, it will only be admissible as evidence in court if IRB stamps it.
 As a result, it is customary for the authority to seal and stamp the TA in exchange for a prescribed fee known as stamp duty.